rehanvipin/work/content/_index.md

 * Google drive has a good range of keyboard shortcuts.
 You can view them by presing `Shift`+`\` or [from this nice support link](https://support.google.com/drive/answer/2563044).
 * While building SaaS (stuff as a service), it might be useful to look at https://12factor.net/.
+* Want to refactor your code?
+Check out <https://refactoring.guru/refactoring>

 {{< hint "info" >}}
 ## Note
 This manual thing is pretty unrefined.
-It's like v0.1.2 rn.
+It's like v0.2.0 rn.
 P.S. ([Check out semver](https://semver.org/))
 {{< /hint >}}